mtango99/mtango99.github.io/malcomb/RP-Malcomb-Report.md

 - Also the handout (what was the filter-- how did they conceptualize things, how did they measure?-- what contributed to uncertainty)
 - Using reproductions to help with uncertainty (in data and analysis/how it was written)

+-rpres-res. most negative so undercount

 - data uncertainty-- compiled spreadsheet
-- subjectiveness of markers (
+- subjectiveness of markers
 - database ethnographies paper (semantic shifts in data representation)
 - Monte Carlo simulation (Tate analysis of uncertainty/sensitivity)-- could do multiple times (subjective decision)-- and write code as fxn and compare which is closest (R works, Q would be hard)
 - which income counts as wage income?